Essatt/Udacity-React-Nanodegree/forum-site/README.md

 1. Clone the project to a local depository
 2. Type `npm install` in the command line
 3. Navigate to `reactnd-project-readable-starter` folder
+5. Type `npm install`
-4. Type `node server` in the command line
+4. When the installation is done execute `node server` in the command line
-5. Navigate to `forum-site` folder again
+5. Navigate to `forum-site` folder again from the command line
-6. Type `npm start` in the command line
+6. Execute `npm start`